umr-ds/resilient-edge-computing/README.md

 Make sure `dtnd` is running (see above).
 The entry-point is `rec/run_dtn.py`, which is pointed to by the `rec_dtn` command.
-For arguments, etc see `rec_dtn --help` and its subcommands.
+For arguments, etc., see `rec_dtn --help` and its subcommands.

 ### Start network

-To start you own small test-network, use the following steps:
+To start your own small test-network, use the following steps:

 1. Start a `broker`.
-There must be at least one broker running before the other nodes can do anthing.
+There must be at least one broker running before the other nodes can do anything.

    ```shell
    rec_dtn v -s <path to socket> -i dtn://broker_1/ broker